 Simojoki, Simo 2581

-Metsähallitus and Simojoen Nousulohi Ry (a local fishermen's association) have entered into an agreement to create the Simojoki joint permit area as of the beginning of 2017.
-The new permit covers nearly all of the waters of the Simojoki River within the municipal borders of Simo.
-The size, flow-rate and numerous rapids of Simojoki make it ideal for fly and lure fishing, but trolling without a motor is also a possibility.
+Metsähallitus and Simojoen Nousulohi Ry (a local fishermen's association) have made an agreement to create Simojoki joint permit area (2581).
+This permit covers nearly all of the waters of the Simojoki River within the municipal borders of Simo.
+The size, flow-rate and numerous rapids of the Simojoki River make it ideal for fly and lure fishing, but trolling without a motor is also a possibility.

 Purchasing a permit

 In Simojoki joint permit area 2581, the customer can choose between a validity period of 24 hours, 7 days or a calendar year.
 The prices of angling permits are as follows:

 |24 hours||25 €|